CaptainCoderOrg/AdventureQuest-Unity-2021/pages/01-CreatingADieRoller/04-CreatingADieButtonPrefab.md

 `DieController` script as well!
 This is because the `DieButton` script enforces that the `GameObject` it is attached to must have a `DieController`.

-# 04. Add Listener's to the Button and Die Controller
+# 04. Add Listeners to the Button and Die Controller

 Now that we have a `Die Controller`, we can register it on the `Die Button`'s `Button` listener.